Do I have a claim for wrongful termination if I was fired without doing anything wrong?

 The majority of the federal anti-discrimination laws only apply to businesses that have 15 or more employees.
 There are three exceptions to this general rule:

 - the Age Discrimination in Employment Act, which applies to employers with 20 or more employees

 - the Immigration Reform and Control Act, which applies to employers with four or more employees, and

 - the Equal Pay Act, which applies to all employers, regardless of the number of employees.

 However, state and local discrimination laws often apply to employers with as few as 4 employees or less.
 For instance, Pennsylvania’s anti-discrimination statute (PHRC) applies to employers with 4 or more employees.
 New Jersey’s anti-discrimination statute (NJLAD) applies to all private employers, with no minimum employee requirement.
 You need to consult with a discrimination attorney to determine if you have a claim.

 No Recovery/No Fee/ Contingent Fee Cases Accepted

-If you feel you have been discriminated against, harassed, or your rights have been violated by an employer or potential employer in Philadelphia or anywhere in Pennsylvania and New Jersey, call us today for a FREE DISCRIMINATION CONSULTATION, or send us an instant e-mail.
+If you feel you have been discriminated against, harassed, or your rights have been violated by an employer or potential employer in Philadelphia or anywhere in Pennsylvania and New Jersey, call us today for a FREE DISCRIMINATION CONSULTATION.